eriksalsborn/Python-SPARQL-Query-App/README.md

 Simple straightforward Python script designed to query SPARQL endpoints and retrieve the results.

-The script prompts the user to input a director's name.
-After entering the director's name, the script queries the SPARQL endpoint to display a list of movies directed by the specified individual.
+The script prompts the user to input a director's or a actor's/actresse's name.
+After entering the name, the script queries the SPARQL endpoint to display a list of movies directed by the specified individual.

 ![demo](demo.gif)